humungus-gungi/bootyquest/README.md

 Great protocol droid that has been brought to the ship with the crew in exchange for his freedom.

-Ohesha has upgraded his arms to include a computer-interface computer and converted his joints to ball joints.
+Ohesha has upgraded his arms to include a computer-interface terminal coming out of his wrist.
+Also all of his joints are converted to ball joints.
+He is a charming yet horrifying mechanical spider nightmare.

 #### GNK